ciscoheat/mithril-hx/README.md

 </html>
 ```

+# Node.js support!

+Without much hassle, it's possible to render a Mithril module/view serverside on Node.js.
+The repo contains an example for that too.
+Execute the following in the cloned repo directory:

+1. `npm install`
+1. `haxe noderendering.hxml`
+1. `node bin/noderendering.js`

 # Feedback please!

 This is an early version, so feedback is always welcome!
-[Open an issue](https://github.com/ciscoheat/mithril-hx/issues) and give me a piece of your mind. :) Macro suggestions are very welcome!
+[Open an issue](https://github.com/ciscoheat/mithril-hx/issues) and give me a piece of your mind. :)